Lab Guide: Adding a Module to a Collection

 Next steps

 You have successfully added and tested a custom module in your collection.
-Please click the Next button below to proceed to the next module.
+Please click the Next button below to proceed to Lab 2.1 - Testing a Collection with Ansible Molecule.